Brady76/MethodsAndToolsProject/Lesson 2: Variables and Types/README.md

 ## Intro to Strings

 If we don't have any mathematical intentions for a data type and we just want a message, you might find it useful to use the data type string!
-It's used just like every other data type we've worked with so far, but the message or value assigned to it must be within a pair of quotation marks, strings can hold all characters.
+Strings are initilized and declared in a similar manner to integers.
+The most important difference is that the message or value assigned to it must be within a pair of quotation marks.
+Strings, unlike integers, can hold all characters.
 An example:

-        string mystring = "hello"
+        string mystring = "hello";
+        string mystring ("hello");
+        string mystring {"hello"};

+The examples above all print the same result.

 ## Intro to Booleans

-Booleans are an interesting data type, in C++ they're simply referred to as bools, and the variable name is just "bool".
+Booleans are an interesting data type.
+In C++ they're simply referred to as bools, and the variable name is just "bool".
 They're made to hold either "true" or "false".
 Often they're used to work conditional "if" statements and the like, which we'll get to later, but for now just know that the declaration of a boolean looks like:

         bool myboolean = true;
 or